-- Communicate effectively with other agencies (AAP, School Health, Traveller Education, Early Help, Social Services etc). - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence.
-(DFE guidance) - Ensure that all staff comply with the school policy and deal consistently with absence and punctuality. - Provide training for staff in all matters of attendance - Ensure attendance information is available for Governors and parents. - Share good practice with other schools. - Have procedures in place to help children settle back to school after a long absence.
-It is important that on return from an unavoidable absence all pupils are made to feel welcome.
+- Sensitively and without discrimination celebrate good attendance by weekly and termly attendance certificates.
+Postcards are also sent home to highlight good or improved attendance and letters to thank parents for their continued support. - Visibly demonstrate the benefits of good attendance throughout school life.
+This may include displays, assemblies, etc - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence.
+(DFE guidance) - Provide training for staff in all matters of attendance, this will include mandatory training refreshed at least every 2 years for the Senior Attendance Champion (SLT) and the AIC - Ensure attendance information is available for Governors at least 3 times a year, sharing action plans for areas where improvement is needed. - Share information and work collaboratively with other schools in the area, local authorities and other partners where a pupil's absence is at risk of becoming persistent or severe.
+This may include School Health, Early Help, Traveller Education, Social Services etc - Have procedures in place to help children settle back to school after a long absence.
+It is important that on return from an absence all pupils are made to feel welcome.
 This should include ensuring that the pupil is helped to catch up on missed work and brought up to date with any information that has been passed to the other pupils.
-Strategies to support this include, staggered return, work sent home after the pupil has returned so they can catch up if they wish, buddy system put in place so the returning pupil has someone to help them get back to routine and time out to talk if need be. - Liaise with the LA and other relevant agencies promptly for those children whose health needs do not allow them to attend school (See Supporting Children with Medical Conditions policy for further details.) - Make every effort to meet the individual needs of the pupils with SEND
+Strategies to support this include, staggered return, work sent home after the pupil has returned so they can catch up if they wish, buddy system put in place so the returning pupil has someone to help them get back to routine and time out to talk if need be. - Liaise with the LA and other relevant agencies promptly for those children whose health needs do not allow them to attend school (See Supporting Children with Medical Conditions policy for further details.)
+(Insert link to the school's policy) - Make every effort to meet the individual needs of the pupils with SEND